 Lake Louise, Alberta — The Canadian Prairies

 Location.
-51° 25.566′ N, 116° 10.74′ W. Marker is in Lake Louise, Alberta.
-Marker is on Village Road.
-The marker is near the Lake Louise Visitor Center, Banff National Park.
+Marker is missing.
+It was located near 51° 25.441′ N, 116° 10.748′ W. Marker was in Lake Louise, Alberta.
+Marker was on Lake Louise Drive just north of Sentinel Road.
 Touch for map.
-Marker is in this post office area: Lake Louise, Alberta T0L 1E0, Canada.
+Marker was in this post office area: Lake Louise, Alberta T0L 1E0, Canada.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 8 kilometers of this marker, measured as the crow flies.
-Chateau Lake Louise (approx. 2.8 kilometers away); Kicking Horse Pass (approx. 8.1 kilometers away in British Columbia).
+At least 3 other markers are within 8 kilometers of this location, measured as the crow flies.
+Lake Louise-Welcome (about 240 meters away, measured in a direct line); Chateau Lake Louise (approx. 2.7 kilometers away); Kicking Horse Pass (approx. 8.2 kilometers away in British Columbia).

 Credits.
-This page was last revised on October 30, 2017.
-This page originally submitted on December 1, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 260 times since then and 15 times this year.
-Photos: 1, 2, 3, 4. submitted on December 1, 2016, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on October 11, 2017.
+This page originally submitted on November 27, 2013, by Tom Fuchs of Greenbelt, Maryland.
+This page has been viewed 570 times since then and 25 times this year.
+Photos: 1, 2. submitted on November 27, 2013, by Tom Fuchs of Greenbelt, Maryland.
+3. submitted on November 28, 2013, by Tom Fuchs of Greenbelt, Maryland.